-The entirety of the site will be filled to level out the property and construct the recreational amenity space and associated parking area for a new multifamily development.
+The entirety of the site will be filled to level out the property and construct the parking area for a new multifamily development.
 Two trees identified on the site resource inventory will be removed from the site, and additional revegetation will occur in the buffer yard adjacent to Vistoso Highlands Drive and in landscaped areas.